A group of Independence Associates and I walked in this year’s Unite for HER 5K – masks & all!

 My Biggest Piece of Advice

 My diagnosis changed me in ways I could never have imagined.
 My perspective and priorities are different.
-One of the biggest lessons I learned is how important self-care is.
+One of the biggest lessons I learned is the importance of self-care.
 Don’t put off those routine doctor’s appointments.
 Don’t wait for a convenient time.
 Don’t let life get in the way.
 I wrote a thank-you note to the office manager where I had that routine mammogram, the person who did the screening, and the most important person, the person at the desk who insisted I schedule my next screening — the one who saved my life.
 I am so grateful that I can say I am a breast cancer survivor because of them.

 If I didn’t make my appointment when I did, things would have turned out differently for me.
-If I decided to do my mammogram in January instead of September, my cancer would have advanced past stage 1.
+If I decided to put off my mammogram until January instead of having it in September, my cancer would have advanced past stage 1.
+We always think that we have more time and that we can wait until it is more convenient, but the difference of just a few months changed everything for me.
 If you take away only one thing from reading this, it’s to take advantage of preventive care services.
-Beginning at age 40, women are covered for preventive mammography annually1.
-Put yourself first, make that appointment.
+Beginning at age 40, women are covered for preventive mammography annually.1 Put yourself first, make that appointment.
 Use these services.
 It saved my life.

-A year ago, I was blissfully unaware, but now, I don’t know that I’d trade this journey.
+Three years ago, I was blissfully unaware, but now I don’t know that I’d trade this journey.
 I think I’m better for it.
 You don’t know how strong you are until you don’t have a choice.
-I chose to stay positive and to find the good in a difficult situation.
-I’m now part of a special “club” and the women I’ve met amaze and inspire me every day.
+I chose to stay positive, to find the good in a difficult situation, and to give back.
+As a cancer survivor, I’m part of a special “club” with an even more special bond — the women I’ve met amaze and inspire me every day.